aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 In order for any principal to be able to perform an action A, it is necessary (but not sufficient) that there is an `Allow` on action A from all levels of the hierarchy down to the account, and no explicit `Deny` anywhere.
 This is discussed in further detail in [How SCPs Work][scps].

-The Accelerator Architecture recommends the following SCPs in the Organization:
+The *AWS Secure Environment Architecture* recommends the following SCPs in the Organization:

 #### PBMM Only
 This is a comprehensive policy whose main goal is to provide a PBMM-compliant cloud environment, namely prohibiting any non-centralized networking, and mandating data residency in Canada.
 It should be attached to all non-`Unclass` OUs.